-Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens; Plus, Where Is He Now?
+Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens: Where Is He Now?

-Easter Sunday was anything but peaceful in Cleveland when Steve Stephens live streamed a video of him shooting a man to death using Facebook Live.
+Easter Sunday was anything but peaceful in Cleveland when Steve Stephens live-streamed a video of him shooting a man to death on Facebook Live.

 While the video was eventually taken down for obvious reasons, it took about three hours in total for the video to be removed, likely garnering thousands of views before its removal from the site, Fortune reports.
-Dubbed an “Easter Day Slaughter”, Stephens claims in another live video to have killed 13 people, and was “…working on 14 as we speak,” The Associated Press confirms.
-However, there authorities have no viable evidence besides the video that there are any other victims.
+Dubbed an “Easter Day Slaughter,” Stephens claims in another live video to have killed 13 people, and was “working on 14 as we speak,” the Associated Press confirms.
+However, authorities have no viable evidence besides the video that there are any other victims.

 AGGRAVATED MURDER WARRANT ISSUED FOR STEVE STEPHENS, BM 37 https://t.co/gvJpqaCOPb pic.twitter.com/v8Jkcmb4cy